theholla/university-registrar/README.md

-# To Do List - with database
+# University Registrar with PostgreSQL database

 ##### A university registrar.
 September 1, 2015.